seanox/aspect-js/README.md

 # Changes
-## 1.5.1 20230107
+## 1.6.0 2023xxxx (upcoming version)
+BF: Composite: Added recursion detection for include of composite markup
+BF: Composite: Correction of validation with message and notification without model
+BF: Composite: Correction of mounting of child elements in a condition
-BF: Release: Correction of the missing release directory for jsDelivr
+BF: Composite: Correction of the queue during rendering when a lock exists
-CR: Release: New channel for lite version

-## 1.5.0 20230105
+BF: Expression: Unification of the suppressed output
+BF: Reactive: Correction for the use of arrays
+BF: Reactive: Correction/optimization for elements with iterate
+BF: Reactive: Correction of recursive triggered updates
 BF: Review: Optimization and corrections
-BF: Documentation: Correction of encoding
-BF: Build: Optimization / correction of the release process
-BF: Composite Events: Correction of the missing selector
-BF: Test: Correction of the output of failed assertions
+BF: Test: Correction of wrong output of Element.prototype.toPlainString()
+CR: Reactive: Optimization of object-model-view decoupling
+CR: Reactive: Refactoring to distinguish from frameworks with similar name
+CR: SiteMap: Inactive by default
+CR: Expression: Extension of the syntax for elements and variables
+CR: Expression: Optimization (consequent new implementation)
+CR: Expression: Omission of automatic use of get and is methods for fields
+CR: Expression: omission of tolerance for undefined parts in object chains (like JSP EL)
+CR: Composite: Errors during rendering are output in the view
+CR: Composite: Renamed method Object.using(...) in Object.use(...)
+CR: Composite: Optimization when loading module resources
+CR: Composite: Outsourcing and isolating the execution of Composite JavaScript
+CR: Composite: Optimization macros for Composite JavaScript
-CR: Reactive: Added for a reactivity rendering
+CR: Composite: Added macro #export for Composite JavaScript
-CR: Composite: Added a domain concept based on namespaces
+CR: Composite: Added macro (?...) for Composite JavaScript
-CR: Composite: Aligned to the syntax for: COMPOSITE_ID / ELEMENT_ID / CUSTOMIZE_SCOPE
-CR: Composite: Extension of the element id for an optional reference
+CR: Composite: Extension of the element ID with a unique identifier
-CR: Composite Events: Extended of EVENT_RENDER_NEXT for generated text nodes
-CR: NPM: Change to a package with scope (is also already in 1.4.0)
-CR: Build: Releases are now only available on the release page
-CR: Build: Switch to UglifyJS
-CR: Server: Added Ant task to start and stop the web server
+CR: Composite: Added @-attributes as attribute templates for elements
+CR: Composite: Changing the behavior of the validation
+CR: Datasource: Optimization when loading module resources
-CR: Playground: Added as a playground for development
+CR: Messages: Added messages as alternative object tree for associative array Messages
-CR: Test: Update web server to version 5.5.x
-CR: Test: Added Assert.assertUndefined(...) / Assert.assertNotUndefined(...)
+CR: Messages: Added Messages.customize(label, ...values) to fill placeholders with values
+CR: Namespace: Renamed method Namespace.using(...) in Namespace.use(...)
+CR: Extension: Math.unique(...) replaces Math.uniqueId(...)
+CR: Extension: Math.serial() replaces Math.uniqueSerialId(...)
+CR: Release: Added the manual (de/en) to the release package (zip)
+CR: Release: Channels with major number are omitted
+CR: Release: Revision of the release channels

 [Read more](https://raw.githubusercontent.com/seanox/aspect-js/master/CHANGES)